 The fundamental difference between media systems (e.g. FAWB/ CRCWSC and CORE Organic Media) is the higher organic matter and material nutrient content characteristics of organic media.
-Practitioner concerns about environmental consequences of higher organic content (e.g. leaching), the use of recycled materials and the variable nature of media from excavated natural soil deposits means that material characterisation, performance analysis and quality control systems must be validated to ensure reliable system performance.
-The CORE classification system identifies intrinsic material characteristics that enable functional consistency of each validated manufacturer's media formulations.
+Practitioner concerns about environmental consequences of the higher organic content (e.g. leaching), the use of recycled materials and the variable nature of media derived from excavated natural soil deposits means that material characterisation, performance analysis and quality control systems must be validated to ensure reliable system performance.
+The BIOMASS classification system identifies intrinsic material characteristics that enable functional consistency of each individual manufacturer's media formulations.

-The CRC for Water Sensitive Cities (CRCWSC) published "Adoption Guidelines for Stormwater Bio filtration Systems, 2016" essential specification's state that for its systems, filtration media formulations must not exceed 5% organic matter content and that the nitrogen content of materials must not exceed 1000 mg/kg, otherwise significant leaching will result.
+CRC for Water Sensitive Cities (CRCWSC) published "Adoption Guidelines for Stormwater Bio filtration Systems, 2015" essential specification's state that for its systems filtration media formulations that exceed 5% organic matter content and that nitrogen content of media in excess of 1000 mg/k will lead to nutrient leaching.

 CORE's 10 year research program has analysed many different types of organic materials.
-Studies (e.g. McLaughlin, 2008, Lucas et al, 2012, 2014, 2016,) confirm that there are those organic materials that display high leaching characteristics (e.g. labile organic matter).
+Studies (e.g. Lucas et al, 2014, McLaughlin, 2008) confirm that there are those organic materials that display unacceptably high leaching characteristics (e.g. labile organic matter).
 However significant leaching is not characteristic for many other, more stable organic materials.
-CORE studies have shown that some leachate contains properties that benefit plant establishment and growth.
+CORE studies have shown that some leachates contain properties that benefit plant establishment and growth.

-Research cited in the FAWB specifications (Bratieres et al, Hatt et al.- 2008) that provides the basis for the conclusions on organic matter leaching behaviour is incomplete as the intrinsic characteristics of the type of organic matter studied is not identified.
-Neither was the composition of the leachate fully studied.
+Research cited in the FAWB specifications (Bratieres et al, Hatt et al.- 2008) that provides the basis for the conclusions on organic matter leaching behaviour is incomplete as the inherent characteristics of the type of organic matter studied is not specifically identified.
 Therefore there are no descriptors for manufacturers to select or analyse the 5% organic matter fraction required by the CRCWSC/FAWB specifications.
-This lack of clarity has led to variable performance results and some system failures being observed in the market with CRCWSC/FAWB specification media.
-Hence the expressed need of the Stormwater Quality Improvement Device (SQID) sector for a validation systems for natural systems.
+This has led to variable performance results being observed in the market.
+Hence the Stormwater Quality Improvement Device (SQID) sector has expressed the need for performance validation schemes (such as BIOMASS) for natural systems.